lauraspberry/lauraspberry/README.md

 ⚡ Fun fact: One day (post-COVID), I hope to travel the world! :earth_americas: :dizzy: :sparkles: aha -->

-😄 From these projects, I've worked with Python, Java, Javascript, HTML/CSS, Ruby on Rails, React, C#, as well as developer tools such as React, Flask, and Bootstrap to develop software!
+😄 From these projects, I've worked with Python, Java, Javascript, HTML/CSS, Ruby on Rails, React, C#, as well as developer tools such as Unity, React, Flask, and Bootstrap to develop software!

 📫 You can reach me through email at <laur@berkeley.edu>, or through LinkedIn at https://www.linkedin.com/in/laurapei/